gabrieldickert/minimalapiclient/readme.md

 # MinimalApiClient

 A simple, flexible API client built for small projects using `C#`.
 This client allows you to make HTTP requests with various HTTP methods (GET, POST, PUT, PATCH, DELETE) and supports Basic and Bearer token authentication.
 It can handle JSON requests and responses, making it easy to integrate with RESTful APIs.
+Furthermore it can handle Binary and Image Responses.

 ## Note
 This Project should only be used in personal project.
 I Do not recommand in any circumstances to use this in a production enviroment at all.